 China’s copper imports

-China isn’t self-sufficient when it comes to raw material needs.
-It’s the world’s largest copper consumer.
-China needs to import raw copper for its smelters and refining plants.
-While copper mining is concentrated in Latin America (ILF) (ECH), more than half of the world’s copper is consumed in Asia.
+China isn’t self-sufficient when it comes to its copper needs.
+It’s the largest copper importer.
+While copper mining is concentrated in Latin America (ILF), more than half of the world’s copper is consumed in Asia.
 China is the largest importer of copper ores, anodes, and refined copper.
-Miners such as Freeport-McMoRan (FCX) and BHP Billiton (BHP) depend on China’s metal demand.
+Miners such as Freeport-McMoRan (FCX) and BHP Billiton (BHP) depend on Chinese metal demand.
 To cater to China’s copper demand, Rio Tinto (RIO) is expanding the Oyu Tolgoi mine (TRQ) in Mongolia.